 Our digestive and immune systems are very closely connected.

-Leaky gut may contribute to food intolerances and sensitivities and even seasonal allergies.
+Leaky gut may contribute to food intolerances, sensitivities, and even seasonal allergies.

 You might be thinking, doesn’t everyone suffer from allergies?
 Aren’t they normal?
 Well not exactly.
 Finding the root cause of this immune reaction is essential to curing your allergies or food sensitivities.

 In this post, we will discuss the relationship between leaky gut and allergies and what nutritional supplements can heal the gut lining.

 This post contains affiliate links: Visit the disclosure page for more information.